btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Deployment.md

 cat /var/lib/docker/volumes/generated_tor_servicesdir/_data/BTCPayServer/hostname
 ```

-### How can I modify/deactivate environment variables?
+### How can I modify or deactivate environment variables?

 In BTCPay, various options are activated through environment variables.
 You can modify or delete any of these options using command lines by exporting the new value with `export {environment variable}="{value}"` and then running `. ./btcpay-setup.sh -i` again.